SELCO: What Really Happens When the SHTF Is Over Is Not What Most People Expect

 How people were different after surviving the SHTF

 For a pretty long period, things were handled between people with brute force, and to have a weapon was important like to breathe air.

-When peace came, that weapon was still with people, and attidude and old habits changed very slowly.
+When peace came, that weapon was still with people, and attitude and old habits changed very slowly.

-Even today every respectable home has an assault weapon here, somewere hidden, but close at hand, even though it means 2 years in prison if you are caught.
+Even today every respectable home has an assault weapon here, somewhere hidden, but close at hand, even though it means 2 years in prison if you are caught.

 People learned to use weapons and to “solve” problems with them.

 From the point of survival, people learned a lot of good and useful things.
 I mean, you had a bunch of civilians who over the time learned to operate as a kind of military unit and to use different kinds of weapons, to recognize and use resources in our surroundings that most people would not even notice.